 2010(21st of Tishrei, 5771): Ninety year old Sherman J. Maisel a former Federal Reserve governor and economist who played a key role in formulating policy on lending practices for purchasing homes, passed away today.
 (As reported by Sewell Chan)

-2010: “In A Computer Worm, A Possible Biblical Code” published today contends that “Deep inside the computer worm that some specialists suspect is aimed at slowing Iran’s race for a nuclear weapon lies what could be a fleeting reference to the Book of Esther, the Old Testament tale in which the Jews pre-empt a Persian plot to destroy them.
+2010: “In A Computer Worm, A Possible Biblical Code” published today the author contends that “Deep inside the computer worm that some specialists suspect is aimed at slowing Iran’s race for a nuclear weapon lies what could be a fleeting reference to the Book of Esther, the Old Testament tale in which the Jews pre-empt a Persian plot to destroy them.
 That use of the word “Myrtus” — which can be read as an allusion to Esther — to name a file inside the code is one of several murky clues that have emerged as computer experts try to trace the origin and purpose of the rogue Stuxnet program, which seeks out a specific kind of command module for industrial equipment.”

 2011: “Give Aloha,” a major fund raising activity for the Jewish Congregation of Maui is scheduled to come to an end.

 2011: On the secular calendar, today marks the 70th anniversary of the start of the two day slaughter at Babi Yar which began on September 29, 1941.